Transitional Facilities and Containment Facilities

 Transitional and Containment facilities operate under facility standards which detail requirements for approval.

 Transitional facilities and containment facilities are approved under the Biosecurity Act (1993) .
-Contact your local Biosecurity Inspector for information on setting up your facility.
+Contact your local Quarantine Inspector for information on setting up your facility.
 Please note the application and approval process can take up to 6 weeks.

 The following forms are required when applying for Transitional or Containment facility and operator approval.
 These forms can be used for approvals under all MPI Facility Standards.
 Send signed and completed forms to a MPI application centre nearest you for processing (contact details on form).